A State-Dependent Dual Risk Model: Introduction

-So it will be reasonable to assume that the costs depend on the state of the wealth of the company.
+Therefore, it will be reasonable to assume that the costs depend on the state of the wealth of the company.
 Indeed, it is not only possible that the company spends more capital on research and development when the profits increase, it is also quite common in the technology industry to increase the capital spending on research when the company is lagging behind its pairs so that it is fighting for survival and catch-up.
-When we assume that the cost is constant, the wealth process of the company is illustrated Figure \ref{WealthI} till the ruin time.
-If we allow the cost to depend linearly on the wealth, the wealth process of the company is illustrated in Figure \ref{WealthII}.
+When we assume that the cost is constant, the wealth process of the company is illustrated Figure~\ref{WealthI}(a) till the ruin time.
+If we allow the cost to depend linearly on the wealth, the wealth process of the company is illustrated in Figure~\ref{WealthI}(b).
 When the dual risk model uses the classical compound Poisson as the wealth process, the probability that the company eventually ruins decays exponentially in terms of the initial wealth of the company.
-As we will see later in the paper, e.g. Figure \ref{RuinProb} and Figure \ref{RuinProbPoly}, by allowing the costs and arrival rates of the profits depending on the state of the wealth process, the model becomes much more robust, and the ruin probability can decay superexponentially in terms of the initial wealth, i.e., Figure \ref{RuinProb}, Table \ref{RuinTable}, and it can also decay polynomially in terms of the initial wealth, i.e., Figure \ref{RuinProbPoly}, Table \ref{RuinPolyTable}.
+As we will see later in the paper, e.g. Figure~\ref{RuinProb}, by allowing the costs and arrival rates of the profits depending on the state of the wealth process, the model becomes much more robust, and the ruin probability can decay superexponentially in terms of the initial wealth, i.e., Figure~\ref{RuinProb}(a), Table~\ref{RuinTable}, and it can also decay polynomially in terms of the initial wealth, i.e., Figure~\ref{RuinProb}(b), Table~\ref{RuinPolyTable}.

-We are interested to develop a state-dependent dual risk model, which still leads to closed-form solutions to the ruin probabilities.
+We are interested to develop a state-dependent dual risk model, in which both costs and the jump process are state dependent, in contrast to the existing literature on dual risk models, where the jump process is always assumed to be a Poisson process.
 Let us assume that the wealth process $U_{t}$ satisfies the dynamics

 where $J_{t}=\sum_{i=1}^{N_{t}}C_{i}$ and $N_{t}$ is a simple point process with intensity $\lambda(U_{t-})$ at time $t$.
 Here, $\eta(\cdot):\mathbb{R}_{\geq 0}\rightarrow\mathbb{R}_{\geq 0}$ and $\lambda(\cdot):\mathbb{R}_{\geq 0}\rightarrow\mathbb{R}_{\geq 0}$ are both continuously differentiable.
 Throughout the paper, unless specified otherwise, we assume that $C_{i}$ are i.i.d. exponentially distributed with parameter $\gamma>0$.
 While allowing $\eta(\cdot)$ and $\lambda(\cdot)$ to be general, the drawback of our model is that we restrict $C_{i}$'s to be exponentially distributed for the paper.
 It will be an interesting future research project to investigate generally distributed $C_{i}$'s.
 For the wealth process $U_{t}$ in \eqref{UDynamics}, we will obtain closed-form expressions for the ruin probability and further properties will also be studied.